Optometry Continuing Education 2026: CE Credits, Courses, Conferences, and Free Resources

 Online CE opportunities include pre-recorded videos, webinars, and online courses.

-You can use the following resources to find up-to-date information on online CE opportunities and optometry CE scholarships.
+You can use the following resources to find up-to-date information on online optometry CE opportunities, including live webinars, on-demand courses, and CE scholarships:

-- ABO CE course site.
-ABO lists COPE-approved CE webinar courses that offer two CE credits.
-Optometry CE topics in 2024 include pediatric eye exams, imaging in AMD, and myopia management.
+- ABO CE course site: ABO lists COPE-approved CE webinars that typically offer two CE credits.
+Topics often include pediatric eye care, imaging for retinal disease, myopia management, and other clinical updates relevant to everyday practice.

 Live optometrist CE opportunities include interactive online events and in-person conferences or meetings.
 Most optometrists meet their live CE requirements through the Big Six optometrical organizations.

-- Eyes On Eyecare virtual events.
-Wide range of digital optometry events.
+- Eyes On Eyecare virtual events: A wide range of digital optometry events throughout the year, many with COPE-approved CE.

 Consider attending local society meetings, as they may offer continuing education (CE) credits.
 Also, check if large practices or laser correction centers nearby provide opportunities to earn CE credits.